joeptacek/lc-scrape/README.md

 # lc-scrape

-lc-scrape is a utility for scraping [subject heading approved lists](https://classweb.org/approved-subjects/) from the Library of Congress (LC) website to a pair of output files, `output-scrape.json` and `output-tweets.json`.
+lc-scrape is a utility for scraping [subject heading approved lists](https://classweb.org/approved-subjects/) from the Library of Congress (LC) website to a pair of output files.

-`output-scrape.json` is a basic representation of the LC approved list.
-This consists in an array of "update objects" corresponding to individual items from the approved list.
+`scrape.json` represents the approved list as an array of update objects (example given below).

-`output-tweets.json` represents the LC approved list as a set of Tweet threads, for use with [lc-tweet](https://github.com/joeptacek/lc-tweet).
+`tweets.json` represents the approved list as an array Tweet threads for use with [lc-tweet](https://github.com/joeptacek/lc-tweet).

 *It's quite possible lc-scrape will eventually break if LC ever changes the structure of its approved lists.*